smaht-dac/pipelines-docs/DOCS/ALIGNMENT/Short-Read_Illumina_Paired-End/5_Base_Quality_Score_Recalibration.md

                 --algo ReadWriter
                 recalibrated.bam
 ```
-*Note: keep_oq=true in the --read_filter argument will preserve the original base quality scores by using the OQ tag in the recalibrated bam file.*
+*Note: keep_oq=true in the -\-read_filter argument will preserve the original base quality scores by using the OQ tag in the recalibrated bam file.*

 ## Integrity Check